Theodore Bikel: Early years

 Theodore Bikel was born into a Jewish family in Vienna, Austria, the son of Miriam (née Riegler) and Josef Bikel, from Bukovina.
 As an active Zionist, his father named him after Theodor Herzl, the founder of modern Zionism.
 Following the German annexation of Austria in 1938, Bikel's family fled to Palestine, where his father's contacts helped the family obtain British passports.
 Bikel studied at the Mikve Yisrael agricultural school and joined Kibbutz Kfar HaMaccabi.

 Bikel started acting while in his teens.
 He performed with Habimah Theatre in 1943, and was one of the founding members of the Cameri Theatre, which became a leading Israeli theatre company.
 He described his acting experience there as similar to, if not better than, the method acting techniques taught at the Actors Studio in New York.
 "The Habimah people were much closer to the Method, indeed, than Lee Strasberg was, because they were direct disciples of Stanislavski."

 In 1945, he moved to London to study at the Royal Academy of Dramatic Art.
 Finding work almost immediately, from the mid 40s to the late 50s, Bikel appeared in a slew of British B-movies, and the occasional 'A' film too, usually playing heavies and crooks of various European nationalities despite having perfected his English accent.
 He played the lead role in 1956 British film drama Flight from Vienna.
 Despite his success in the UK, the ever-ambitious Bikel travelled to the States in 1954 to pursue his career in the more lucrative Hollywood movie industry and on Broadway, becoming a naturalized citizen in 1961.

-Bikel did not return to live in Palestine, nor did he take part in the 1948 Arab–Israeli War.
+Bikel did not return to live in Israel, nor did he take part in the 1948 Arab–Israeli War.
 Bikel wrote in his autobiography, Theo: "A few of my contemporaries regarded [not returning to Palestine] as a character flaw, if not a downright act of desertion.
 In me there remains a small, still voice that asks whether I can ever fully acquit myself in my own mind."